sun5lower/5SOS/README.md

 which saves the time to copy the link and open it on different gadgets-mobile, tablet, or desktop every time I make some changes.

 + Carousel photos didn't line up nicely in Edge To fix this problem I resized the photos,but I am aware that there is another way how to fix the poor alignment with stylesheet.

-+ Audio files are not playing in Opera browser, and what I gathered from Opera forum that Opera only play (HTML5) .ogg files, not mp3.
-I could convert .mp3 files to .ogg files, but at this stage I wouldn't know how to make this work, when different browsers use different types of audio.

-I also tested the look and functionality in Firefox browser and everything appears to work there.
++ I also tested the look and functionality in Firefox browser and everything appears to work there.
 + Mainly I used Git locally for every day checks and tweaks.
++ I ran my documents through *W3C Validator* for automatic syntax check, to see if there is no unnecessary code and discrepancies.

 When I sent GitHup pages link via e-mail to my son and he opened it on his tablet, we realized that some of my social media links werent opening properly on some of the pages.
 I fixed that, but there is a lesson to learn for future projects-not to create every page separetly,but copy and paste when main page is done (if possible)

-I ran my documents through *W3C Validator* for automatic syntax check, to see if there is no unnecessary code and discrepancies.
+### Release notes

+ + Audio files are not playing in Opera browser, and what I gathered from Opera forum that Opera only play (HTML5) .ogg files, not mp3.
+I could convert .mp3 files to .ogg files, but at this stage I wouldn't know how to make this work, when different browsers use different types of audio.
++ Dropdown menu wouldn't display in mobile  view, which is important, because if website visitor want to navigate through the band's website on their mobile phone, then only page they could see would be the Home page.
+I added the Sticky Top to nav element, which partially helped.
+ (Later update- removed sticky top and replaced it with fixed-top)

 #### Going through user stories